requirementsmet38/bitcoin-custody/README.md

 You want your heirs to be able to access your funds when you die.

 Your heirs can be seed A holders.
 If they're not, then they can contact seed A holders.
-They can prove your death and access your safe deposit boxes.
+They can prove your death and access your safe deposit box.
 Now they have enough information to unlock and retrieve your estate.

 Additionally, if you manage your digital life correctly, they may be able to retrieve seed C.